-On 24 – 25 September 2020, the first EU4Ocean workshop– Designing Ocean Literacy action in Europe will be organised by the EU4Ocean Coalition – a new initiative on ocean literacy of the European Commission.
+On 24 – 25 September 2020, the first EU4Ocean workshop– Designing Ocean Literacy action in Europe was organised by the EU4Ocean Coalition – a new initiative on ocean literacy of the European Commission.

 Following the official announcement by the Commissioner for Environment, Oceans and Fisheries, Virginijus Sinkevičius during the first international Virtual Ocean Literacy Summit (World Ocean Day, June 8, 2020), founding members of the EU4Ocean Platform have recently kicked-off their work: 76 organisations and initiatives eager to connect, collaborate and mobilise efforts on ocean literacy.
 Members gathered online to get to know each other, and shared ideas of collective actions on three priority themes: Climate and Ocean, Food from the Ocean, and Healthy and Clean Ocean.

 At the same time, the Youth4Ocean Forum is gathering its founding members, a group of young people aged between 16 and 30 who are passionate about the ocean.
 Founding members are joining forces to support changes in mindsets and practices across Europe that will contribute to a healthy and sustainable ocean.

 This summer, the Network of European Blue Schools is being established to bring the ocean into classrooms – and students to the ocean!
 Teachers, school managers, marine educators and students will be provided a handbook to help them engage in the “Find the Blue” challenge.
 Students will create and implement practical action-oriented problem-solving educational projects addressing ocean issues and challenges.
 Successful projects will earn their school the European Blue School certification.

 A diverse community engaged in Ocean Literacy is growing in Europe.